 The Permanent Representative of the country which holds the Presidency of the Security Council speaks in the name of all Security Council Members when statements or elements to the press are adopted.
 He/she informs others organs of the UN of the ongoing work of the Council.
 He/she can also speak to the press and civil society representatives to present ongoing works and decisions adopted by the Security Council.

-Fall 2017 is a special time for France at the UN: after the high-level week of the United Nations General Assembly marked by the first visit of the French President Emmanuel Macron, France is President of Security Council in October.
-These two important moments in New York are an opportunity for France to reaffirm its strong commitment and leadership in favor of multilateralism.
+Fall 2017 was a special time for France at the UN: after the high-level week of the United Nations General Assembly marked by the first visit of the French President Emmanuel Macron, France was President of Security Council in October.
+These two important moments in New York were an opportunity for France to reaffirm its strong commitment and leadership in favor of multilateralism.

 As Permanent Member of the Security Council, France plays a special role at the UN.
 Our country has prepared an ambitious work program for October 2017, measuring up to what we expect from the United Nations in terms of peacekeeping and international security.